 Within a multi-agency and cross-Governmental approach to tackling FGM, this recognises the unique contribution the NHS must bring to the approach, which is to provide appropriate healthcare services to the women and girls affected, and recognising that NHS professionals have a critical role when it comes to safeguarding women and girls.

 One of the key outputs from the FGM Prevention programme has been to introduce standards around what information was recorded within healthcare records about FGM and a collection of this information from across the NHS, collecting from Acute and Mental Health Trusts, and from GPs.

-The Department of Health have introduced data recording for FGM to look at prevalence, the Department of Health developed the policy, HSCIC worked on the technical aspects of how providers will submit the data and how HSCIC collect and analyse it.
+The Department of Health developed the policy, NHS Digital was commissioned to develop and deliver the information standards and the data collection itself, and they continue to analyse and publish anonimised reports from the data.
 NHS England’s role was to make sure providers were aware they had to collect, what they needed to collect, how to practically implement the policy and what the analysis informed us about provision and commissioning.

 The team work most closely with providers, specialist services related to FGM, clinicians and safeguarding professionals but ensure that their work reaches all health staff.

 From this work, we know that over 5,700 patients were treated in the NHS between April 15 and March 16 for FGM for the first time, and much more detail is now available to help commissioners understand what is needed by their patient population to inform the provision of services.